 Finding fabulous restaurant logos

 After all of these blasé food industry logos, we went searching.
-Surely there are best restaurants out there with impressive logos, right?
+Surely there are restaurants with impressive logos out there, right?
 Well, after searching, we found a couple that are worth discussing.

 The French Laundry